aexoden/snesimage/README.md

   This does cache computations and may use up to several gigabytes of RAM, so monitoring memory usage is recommended if this option is enabled.
 However, the final result will possibly be better.
-The error function, however, is based on SSIM and will do its own calculations regardless of this option.
+The error function, however, is based on SSIMULACRA2 and will do its own calculations regardless of this option.
 This option controls initial palette assignment and the choice of which palette entry to use for each pixel.
 * `--nes` restricts the available colors to those available on the NES (assuming